patrikpessi/heroicons-for-svelte/README.md

 -   For a full list of icons, see https://heroicons.com/
 -   All the icons are available in the outline and solid variants.
 -   Icon names have been converted to PascalCase (eg `bell` -> `Bell` or `document-text` -> `DocumentText`).

+## Development

+1. Run: `npm run setupDev`
+2. Edit and run: `npm run prepublishOnly` to build the package